 This annual fellowship runs from January 1 to December 31 and is aimed at supporting scholarly research on open educational practices by regular faculty at KPU.
-This may include investigations into the cost savings, perceptions, outcomes, and use of open educational resources (see the Open Education Group’s COUP framework) as well as research on the perceptions and impact of renewable assignments and other forms of open pedagogy.
+This may include investigations into the cost savings, outcomes, use, and perceptions of open educational resources (COUP framework) as well as research on the perceptions and impact of renewable assignments and other forms of open pedagogy.
 The research approach may be qualitative, quantitative, or mixed methods and may require approval by KPU’s Research Ethics Board.

-The Open Education Research Fellow will:
+Past Open Education Research Fellow Projects

 - Receive mentorship in open education research